CivML-PolyMtl/cutagi-doc/examples/ae/autoencoder-mnist.md

 ## 8. Results

-If we created the visualizer object, we can visualize the results.
+We visualize the results using the visualizer object.
 The following figure shows the reconstructed images.

 ![autoencoder mnist](../../images/mnist_autoencoder_disp.png)